About Our System

 About the Raising Reefs’ System:

 I prefer a simple set-up for my corals.
 In all my tanks, I have a bare bottom setup with plenty of live rock.
-My main display tank is a 310 gallon 4’ x 5’ x 2 setup.
-Additionally, I have another display tank that is 220 gallons, as well as two frag tanks and a quarantine tank.
+I have over 1250 gallons of tank volume.

 Balance: One of my systems uses a calcium reactor, while the other uses a doser.
 I rarely use activated carbon, phosphate removers, or nitrate removers.
 I have never used biopellets.
 A few years ago I tried carbon dosing, I found out the hard way and bottomed out my nitrates doing this, which led to my corals being pale.
 Thankfully, I nursed the tank back to normal and the corals survived.
 I am constantly monitoring my tank levels, and I just do water changes if my nitrates or phosphates go higher than the normal range.
 For me, keeping my systems as simple as I can works for me.